28raining/vw_games/worms/planning/status/README.md

 7. Add health meter and name above each worm
 8. Add game-over graphics + animations
 9. Add usernames and a game lobby - let people join a lobby then one person can take them into the game
+10. Add a favicon to get rid of that error

 ## April 12th 2020

 1. Wills Plan